jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

         nil
 ```

 Our first (and most common) Map function, `Map.get`, takes two arguments: the map (`LearningElixir.my_map`) and a key ("mission").
 It will then grab the value attached to that key in the map.
-If the key given doesn't exist in the hash, it will return `nil`.
+If the key given doesn't exist in the map, it will return `nil`.

 You can use brackets as shorthand for `Map.get`.